sjshank/bookmarkApp/README.md

+Note : This application is still under construction.

 # Social Bookmark Application
 MEAN Stack based web application where you can search feeds/posts from your Facebook/Google+ page and save them in your pocket.